Rashid-Ahmed/Sentiment_Analysis/README.md

 # Sentiment Analysis Tool
 This is a Github repository for a tool that analyzes the sentiment of sentences using multiple machine learning algorithms including BERT based transformers, XGBoost, Logistic regression and LSTMs.
-The tool has been trained on Amazon's multi-reviews dataset, which includes 400k examples.
+The tool has been trained on Amazon's multi-reviews dataset, which includes over 1 million examples.

 ## Usage
 To use the tool, run the sentiment_server.py script.
 You can customize the settings in the config.yaml file to change the network parameters, model used, and other hyperparameters.